RohanSeshasaiVasa/juice/games/Circuit Surfer/README.md

 # Circuit Surfer

-**Team Members:** Rohan Seshasai.vasa, Mohan Seshasai.vasa
+**Team Members:** Rohan Seshasai.vasa, Mohan Seshasai.vasa, Sai Karthik

 **How would you pitch your game in one line?**
-"Its like we create an analogy and connect it to gamers doing circuits from easy to hard levels."
+"Its like subway surfers meets electrons but using circuits.

 **What is the key mechanic(s) that make it fun?**
 Like some Maths questions which when solved are very beautiful, similarly our game have circuits which when solved will be so beautiful